xtcedro/xarbsrice/README.md

 as well.

 ## Install these dotfiles
-Clone the gitub repo [XARBS](https://www.github.com/xtcedro/xarbs) to autoinstall everything.
+Clone the gitub repo [XARBS](https://www.github.com/xtcedro/XARBS) to autoinstall everything.
 ..
 Since [XARBS] will be a fork of [LARBS], the installation script will be in the same directory as in the [LARBS] ..

 ## Default Desktop Artwork
-Particles of the Standard Model of particle physics[Image: Daniel Dominguez/CERN](https://cds.cern.ch/images/OPEN-PHO-CHART-2015-001-1/file?size=large)
+Particles of the Standard Model of particle physics - [Image: Daniel Dominguez/CERN](https://cds.cern.ch/images/OPEN-PHO-CHART-2015-001-1/file?size=large)